nhnifong/neufangled-site-2/docs/gripper_build_guide.md

 ![](images/grip/image53.png){ loading=lazy, width=45% }

 Orient a finger-pad with the hex cutout on top.
 The flat side of the lever should align with the flat side of the finger.
-The wire should be also freely coming out of the flat side, not pinched between.
 Insert an M4x25 bolt into the finger-pad just from the bottom, place an M4 washer on.
 Slide in the geared lever with the bearing face up into the slot.
 If you are able to, try to get another M4 washer into the gap as the bolt comes through. (its not crucial but reduces play.
 I have found it easier if using a pocket knife to push the washer in from the side while viewing down the hole from the top)
 Secure it with an M4 nut in the cutout.
 Tighten and then back off just until the mechanism moves freely.
 Repeat with the other finger.